golololologol/LLM-Distillery/README.md

 [See Wiki for installation instructions](https://github.com/golololologol/LLM-Distillery/wiki)

 # Contributions
-Big thanks to [kalomaze](https://github.com/kalomaze) for keeping me sane while I was building this project!\
+Big thanks to [kalomaze](https://github.com/kalomaze) for help and keeping me sane while I was building this project!\
 Also, thanks to [AlpinDale](https://github.com/AlpinDale) for giving access to compute during the development!

 If you want to contribute to this project, feel free!\